 Students are encouraged to apply for admission even if their GPA, ACT and safety and security responses do not meet these admissions guidelines.
-All applications that are not yet eligible for admission will be reviewed by the Office of Admissions, the Student Academic Standards Committee (transcipts, test scores) or the Admissions Safety and Security Committee (criminal history records) to consider all relevant information and extenuating circumstances in order to make an admission decision that is in the best interest of the student and institution.
+All applications that are not yet eligible for admission will be reviewed by the University Admissions Office, the Student Academic Standards Committee (transcripts, test scores) or the Behavioral Intervention Team (criminal history records) to consider all relevant information and extenuating circumstances in order to make an admission decision that is in the best interest of the student and institution.

 Students applying for admission to UND are required to take one of the standardized college entrance exams; however, students 25 years of age or older are not required to submit test scores, but these scores may be requested for admission.
 The ACT or SAT I: Reasoning Test is accepted.
 Standardized test scores at UND are used for scholarships, placement, and advisement, as well as admission criterion.
 It is recommended that students take the ACT late in their junior year.
 Applicants to UND are exempt from the ACT writing essay component under UND campus procedure.